 I was honored to have two illustrations in the recent “Flora and Fauna” issue of Candyfloss magazine.
 This gorgeous curated magazine features contemporary art by artists from across the globe.
 The Flora and Fauna theme makes for an inspiring look at the natural world around us.

 Inside this luscious issue are in-depth interviews with Vanessa Van Meerhaeghe (her art graces the cover), photographer Kristin Sjaarda and embroidery artist Anna Koskova.
 In addition, the work of 46 other artists are presented — including me!
 My art features a drawing of a vintage beehive ornament covered with flowers and buzzing bees and a floral arrangement inspired by a stunning creation from Blue Jasmine Floral.
-Printed versions are available for purchase on Amazon.

 The two blurbs included on my feature: